Sheepy-Ltd/API/README.md

-We can also use it to call events as well (this is not limited to your own events), in this case we go to our event registry and call the `.register(EventListener)` method which takes our newly created `EventListener` as its argument, there's no need to register the event class (the one that extends `Event`) itself as this is just the class that gets thrown around, and the API doesn't need to know about it.
+We can also use it to call events as well (this is not limited to your own events), in this case we go to our event registry and call the `.register(EventListener)` method which takes our newly created `EventListener` as its argument.
+After that, any time the event is fired your listener will get called.

 ### Final note
 This guide will continue to grow and possibly end up being moved into their own sections